Atria Institute on gender equality and women's history: Archival policies

 While the materials were to be widely shared, the organization had to establish policies and procedures to deal with preservation, privacy, legalities and other concerns.
 Some of the issues they addressed were that the creator of the archive, not the repository (the IIAV), determines what is included in the records they donate.
 The second premise was that the IIAV determined the scope of the collections that they wanted to acquire, thus they are limited to women and the various women's movements.
 Finally, the institute recognized that after its acquisition, the archivist had to be able to organize and preserve only those materials within the scope.
 From its earliest beginnings, the archive was intended to be an international archive repository, though the fact that the women's movements were confined at that time to Western countries and their colonial territories, shaped the character of the collected materials.
 After the war ended, there was a shift in focus to more national concerns and almost all donations, as there was no active acquisition effort, came from Dutch women with ties to the various women's groups.

 In the first part of the 1970s, women's history groups at Dutch universities began utilizing the materials of the archive.
 Wanting better access to the materials, the first professional inventory was completed in 1980 and published in 1982.
 Acquisitions began in earnest for the first time since the 1930s in 1989.
 The focus was on documents created by ordinary women living their private lives, rather than on the public leaders of the organizations.
 Previous focus on leadership had left significant gaps in women's history and the birth of gender studies made documents such as personal diaries and letters gain importance.
 Over 700 document collections, made it imperative that the organization adopt professional preservation techniques and establish a separate archival department, which became the impetus for the 1988 merger.
 Policy established at the creation of IIAV set forth the new policy that their collection would focus primarily on women in the Dutch women's movement, in its diverse factions.
 Two exceptions were added: one for archives on international conferences and organizations, and another for archives created where records might be damaged because they could not be stored properly.
 Another important stipulation was that the records would be national in scope, thus records of local organizations or branches of national organizations are ineligible for inclusion.
 To coordinate which archival facilities might hold which collections, the organization maintains the Database Women's Archives (DAVA), as a reference.

 In 1992, the institution modified their collection policies to specifically include acquisitions from black, migrant and refugee populations and by 1998 had made the records collected to date available to the public.
+Wies van Groningen was a member of the supervisory committee of the project “Information on Black, Migrant and Refugee Women” from 1992 to 1995.
 In 2005 another policy change created two divisions of the acquisitions area specifically focused on oral history and video records.